-Rocky Shrubland is a relatively small habitat unit that occurs along rocky hillside slopes ridges in the study area.
+Rocky Shrubland is a relatively small habitat unit that occurs along rocky hillside slopes ridges in the AOI, but is not present within the proposed Project site and therefore will not be impacted by proposed Project activities.
 Unlike adjacent areas of open grassland, this habitat unit is characterised by a notably higher abundance of indigenous woody vegetation, coupled with the presence of numerous large protruding rocks.

 In line with Edwards (1983) structural classification, this habitat unit is defined as low- to short sparse shrubland, with woody vegetation growing as small trees and shrubs (typically < 3m in height).
-These typically grow in either dense, but spatially discrete aggregations around exposed rocks, or as scattered individuals within the broader grassland matrix - see Figure 15 and Figure 16.
+These typically grow in either dense, but spatially discrete aggregations around exposed rocks, or as scattered individuals within the broader grassland matrix - see Figure 16 and Figure 17.